cozy/cozy-stack/docs/auth.md

 - Client credentials grant type
 - Resource owner credentials grant type.

 On cozy, only the most typical one is used: authorization code.
+To start this flow, the client must have a `client_id` and `client_secret`.
+The Cozy stack implements the OAuth2 Dynamic Client Registration Protocol (an extension to OAuth2) to allow the clients to obtain them.

 OAuth2 has also 3 ways to use a token: